16n-faderbank/16n/firmware/_16n_faderbank_firmware/README.md

 #define MASTER 1
 ```

+will put the 16n into I2C MASTER mode, broadcasting values from the 16n directly.

-MASTER MODE allows you to broadcast values from the 16n directly.
-This supports up to 4 TXo modules and/or up to 4 Ansible devices and/or 1 ER-301.
-In MASTER MODE the 16n will not respond to a monome Teletype.
+MASTER MODE supports up to 4 TXo modules and/or up to 4 Ansible devices and/or 1 ER-301.

+If you want to use 16n with an ER-301, you need to turn MASTER MODE on.
+If you want to use it with a Monome Teletype, leave you want MASTER MODE off - leave it commented out.

 ### Customising continuous controller numbers and MIDI channels